Muon tomography: China's imperial chambers

+City of David archeological site

+Archeologists associated with Tel Aviv University announced in August 2025 that they had developed a system of muon tomography that allowed them to visualize hollows in the City of David archeological site without unburying them.

 Planetary science

 Mars

 Muography may potentially be implemented to image extraterrestrial objects such as the geology of Mars.
 Cosmic rays are numerous and omnipresent in outer space.
-Therefore, it is predicted that the interaction of the cosmic rays in the Earth’s atmosphere to generate pions/mesons and subsequently to decay into muons also occurs in the atmosphere of other planets.
-It has been calculated that the atmosphere of Mars is sufficient to produce a horizontal muon flux for practical muography, roughly equivalent to the Earth’s muon flux.
+Therefore, it is predicted that the interaction of the cosmic rays in the Earth's atmosphere to generate pions/mesons and subsequently to decay into muons also occurs in the atmosphere of other planets.
+It has been calculated that the atmosphere of Mars is sufficient to produce a horizontal muon flux for practical muography, roughly equivalent to the Earth's muon flux.
 In the future, it may be viable to include a high-resolution muography apparatus in a future space mission to Mars, for instance inside a Mars rover.
 Getting accurate images of the density of Martian structures could be used for surveying sources of ice or water.

-Small solar system bodies
+Small Solar System bodies

-The “NASA Innovative Advanced Concepts (NIAC) program” is now in the process of assessing whether muography may be used for imaging the density structures of small solar system bodies (SSBs).
+The "NASA Innovative Advanced Concepts (NIAC) program" is now in the process of assessing whether muography may be used for imaging the density structures of small Solar System bodies (SSBs).
 While the SSBs tend to generate lower muon flux than the Earth's atmosphere, some are sufficient to allow for muography of objects ranging from 1 km or less in diameter.
 The program includes calculating the muon flux for each potential target, creating imaging simulations and considering the engineering challenges of building a more lightweight, compact apparatus appropriate for such a mission.

 Hydrospheric muography

 The Hyper-kilometric Submarine Deep Detector (HKMSDD) was designed as a technique to operate muographic observations autonomously under the sea at reasonable costs by combining linear arrays of muographic sensor modules with underwater tube structures.

 In undersea muography, time-dependent mass movements consisting of or within targeted gigantic fluid bodies and submerged solid material bodies can be more precisely imaged than with land-based muography.
-Time-dependent fluctuations of the muon flux due to atmospheric pressure variations are suppressed when muography is conducted under the seafloor by the “inverse barometric effect (IBE)” of seawater.
+Time-dependent fluctuations of the muon flux due to atmospheric pressure variations are suppressed when muography is conducted under the seafloor by the "inverse barometric effect (IBE)" of seawater.
 Low atmospheric pressures, such as the pressures observed at the center of a cyclone suck up seawater; on the other hand, high atmospheric pressures will push down seawater.
-The muon’s barometric pressure fluctuation, therefore, are mostly compensated by IBE at sea levels.
+The muon's barometric pressure fluctuation, therefore, are mostly compensated by IBE at sea levels.